-1. Prepare the TLC elution chamber.
-Load the elution chamber with approx. 0.5 cm in height of eluent A. Cover it with a Petri dish.
-Wait for the eluent to saturate the air in the TLC elution chamber.
+1. Prepare the elution chamber.
+Load the elution chamber with ca 0.5 cm in height of Eluent A. Cover it with a Petri dish.
+Wait for the eluent to saturate the atmosphere in the elution chamber.

 2. Prepare your samples.
-You are provided a sample of 4-nitrobenzaldehyde in an amber glass vial labelled TLC standard (referred as S on the TLC).
+You are provided a sample of 4-nitrobenzaldehyde in an amber glass vial labeled TLC standard (referred as S on the TLC).
 You have also kept a small sample of your crude product (vial C) and your recrystallized product (vial R) in two other amber glass vials.
-Add approx. 1 mL of ethanol in each of the vials in order to dissolve the samples.
+Add ca 1 mL of ethanol in each of the vials in order to dissolve the samples.

 3. Prepare your TLC plate.
 Use a pencil to draw carefully the start line (1 cm above the bottom of the plate) and mark the positions in order to spot the 3 samples.
 Label them S (Starting material), C (Crude product) and R (Recrystallized product), as described in Figure 3.
 On the top left of the plate, write your Student Code.
-On the top right of the plate, write the eluent you will use (first Eluent A, then Eluent B).
+On the top right of the plate, write the eluent you use (first Eluent A, then Eluent B).
 Spot the three samples on the plate, using capillary spotters.